John Wycliffe: Sacraments

-John Wycliffe rejected transubstantiation along with the sacrament of confession, saying it was against scripture.
-Wycliffe was attacked as being a Donatist, however the claim was a misconception, perhaps used to discredit his views on the Eucharist.
+John Wycliffe believed that the communion bread was "very God in form of bread" (i.e., not merely symbolic) but rejected the theological characterisation of this as transubstantiation.
+He also rejected the sacrament of confession, saying they were against scripture.
+Wycliffe was attacked as being a Donatist, however the claim was a misconception, perhaps used to discredit his views on the Eucharist, which were consubstantiation: